ltardio1/term/README.md

 in Brooklyn.
 Users will be given directions from their location to the nearest verified dead-end.
 Once at the dead-end users can either post pictures / comments, or be given a few preset options ie: "Jane Doe was here".

-Dead ends will use the goolgle maps API and perhaps chrome geolocation object we looked at in class.
+Dead end Brooklyn will use the goolgle maps API and perhaps chrome geolocation object we looked at in class.